 His research interests include trust, negotiation, leadership, positive psychology (e.g., humor, gratitude, mindfulness), and culture.
-His work has appeared in numerous well-regarded journals such as the Academy of Management Journal, the Journal of Business Ethics, the Journal of Cross-Cultural Psychology, the Journal of Experimental Social Psychology, the Journal of Occupational Health Psychology, the Journal of Vocational Behavior and the Journal of Business Ethics, the Journal of World Business, and Organizational Behavior and Human Decision Processes, among others.
+His work has appeared in numerous well-regarded journals such as the Academy of Management Journal, the Journal of Applied Psychology, the Journal of Business Ethics, the Journal of Cross-Cultural Psychology, the Journal of Experimental Social Psychology, the Journal of Occupational Health Psychology, the Journal of Vocational Behavior , the Journal of World Business, and Organizational Behavior and Human Decision Processes, among others.
 He has received numerous research, teaching, and service awards.

 He earned a PhD and a MS in business administration (organizational behavior) from the Olin Business School at Washington University in St. Louis.
 He received a bachelor’s degree in management science from Fudan University in Shanghai.

 - Kong, D. T., Ho, V. T., & Garg, S., (in press), “Employee and coworker idiosyncratic deals: Implications for emotional exhaustion and deviant behaviors,” Journal of Business Ethics.